 33.2(a) Voluntary Drug Testing.
-An employee who has a substance abuse problem may submit voluntarily to drug testing prior to testing directed by the appropriate Deputy Chief Administrative Judge.
+An employee who has a substance abuse problem may submit voluntarily to drug testing prior to testing directed by the (or a designee of): Clerk of the Court of Appeals; Presiding Justice of an Appellate Division; Chief Administrative Judge for the Office of Court Administration; and appropriate Deputy Chief Administrative Judge (Courts Within and Outside New York City) in the trial courts and the Court of Claims.
 Upon positive testing, he/she shall submit to the program outlined in subsection (b)(1) provided he/she is not subject to disciplinary charges for reasons other than positive testing.

 33.2(b) Positive testing is prima facie evidence of misconduct and may be cause for disciplinary action.
-Prior to the institution of disciplinary proceedings, a preliminary meeting shall be held with a representative of the appropriate Deputy Chief Administrative Judge, the employee and his/her representative to determine whether the employee chooses to participate in a voluntary program of rehabilitation and the terms of such program.
+Prior to the institution of disciplinary proceedings, a preliminary meeting shall be held with a representative of the: Clerk of the Court of Appeals; Presiding Justice of an Appellate Division; Chief Administrative Judge for the Office of Court Administration; and appropriate Deputy Chief Administrative Judge (Courts Within and Outside New York City) in the trial courts and the Court of Claims, the employee and his/her representative to determine whether the employee chooses to participate in a voluntary program of rehabilitation and the terms of such program.
 If the employee chooses not to participate, he/she shall be subject to formal disciplinary proceedings.